 Isis and Osiris are the mother and father of the brothers Horus and Set and their daughter Nephthys.
 Set, like Cain in the Bible, is the evil brother said to represent violence and chaos.
 He rises up and murders Osiris, chopping up his body and throwing the pieces in the Nile River or in another variation scattering them among the 49 provinces (nodes) of Egypt.
 Isis gathers the pieces and through her magic resurrects Osiris sufficiently to be able to copulate with him.
 Once she is pregnant she flees to the marshlands of the Nile to escape the wrath of Set who still seeks to thwart Osiris’s resurrection through the birth of the divine child Horus.
 (A very close motif is found in the Bible’s Book of Revelation where mother church is with child and must flee the wrath of the dragon that would drown her in its river.)
 For a time Set is made king, remembering perhaps a period in the Old Kingdom when the state collapsed and war bands ruled by violence and chaos.
 Eventually Horus is born, fights with Set and overcomes him thereby restoring the throne to its rightful heir.
 It will be said that the Pharaoh rules in life as Horus and rules in death as Osiris.
 The pyramidal burial chambers of the Pharaohs were meant to provide the food and drink, servants and priests the sacred King would need in his station as Osiris.
 Horus, who is also known as a god of war, became the first national god as the patron deity of Nekhen.
-Yahweh, Christ and Allah will all fill the same role at various times in Western history.

 In the story of Horus avenging his father and ascending to take his proper place on the throne we are dealing with the primeval story of how one generation takes on the social and religious responsibilities from the previous generation.
 This is the story of stories as outlined in Booker’s Seven Basic Plots.
-That this tale of Osiris and Isis served the needs of this millennia-spanning civilization is understandable, given that human psychology has not changed in its fundamentals in thousands of years.
+That this tale of Osiris and Isis served the needs of this millennia-spanning civilization is understandable, given that human psychology has not changed in its fundamentals in tens of thousands of years.
 Still, its endurance remains remarkable.

 Why did Set attack and murder Osiris?
 By one telling of the tale it was due to Osiris having sexually abused Nephthys who was Set’s consort.
 Here we have one of the reverberations of the ancient Egyptian I detect in the modern psyche: a seething anger at the abusive father.
 We need to remember the royal families of kings and queens in Egypt were formed of incestuous relationships.
 Even among such social norms the pedophilia desire was seen to threaten the order of the cosmos and the peace of society.
-Set here can serve as a stand in for victims of abuse; all those for whole the law and order of society offered no protection.
+Set here can serve as a stand in for victims of abuse; all those for whom the law and order of adult society offered no protection.

 Nephthys was considered a festive deity who was also related to childbirth.
 Her rites consisted of “liberal consumption of beer.”
 It is in Egypt where we find the beginning of the Western affiliation with beer or alcohol more generally, what has been called the quintessential Christian drink.
 Those familiar with Jungian thought will recognize her role as the feminine fourth, the other.